felipe-muner/felipe-muner/README.md

 blockchain technologies, AI (GPT, agents) to enhance web development and digital interactions.

-## I’m looking to collaborate on ...
+## I’m looking to collaborate with ...

-work with a great team where people together will achieve the dreams faster while having fun.
+people who are passionate about what they do and want to make a difference in the world.

 ## 💬 Ask me about ...